How I Found My Place as a Female in Today’s World, Part 3: Coming Into My Own as a Woman

 “Everything you think is masculine about you is actually feminine”

-The first conversation was 10 years ago, with my then-best friend K. (I was in my late teens then.)
+The first conversation was 10 years ago, with my then-best friend K (I was in my late teens then).
 At that time, I often lamented to K that I was afraid of repelling men because I was tough, critical, passive aggressive, and so on (these were traits that I embodied back then).

 Interestingly, K always thought that I was completely off base.
 He often said that I was 100% feminine the way I was, and what I thought were masculine about myself were actually expressions of my femininity.

 For example, he saw my toughness as being feminine — it was strength embodied in a feminine way.
 My criticalness was feminine as well — I was being attentive to and invested in details in a way a girl would.
-He also saw my passive aggressiveness as feminine — most guys would act in an open and direct manner rather than in a roundabout, passive aggressive way like I would sometimes.
+He also saw my passive aggressiveness as feminine — most guys would act in an open and direct manner rather than in a roundabout, passive-aggressive way like I would sometimes.

 Hearing K’s words comforted me, for I had never seen my situation that way before.
 But because most people I know wouldn’t think that way and because I felt that he was just saying that to comfort me, I disregarded his words.
-I would revisit his words of wisdom ten years later.
+I would revisit his words of wisdom 10 years later.

 Having masculine traits doesn’t make me any less feminine